-The following table lists the individuals who served on our Board of Directors in 2019 and the compensation received in 2019 for their service as directors, other than with respect to Mr. Paracchini, our President and Chief Executive Officer, whose compensation as an officer of the Company is detailed in the Summary Compensation Table in the "Executive Compensation" section of this Proxy Statement.
+The following table lists the individuals who served on our Board of Directors in 2020 and the compensation received in 2020 for their service as directors, other than with respect to Mr. Paracchini, our President, who during 2020 held the positions of President and Chief Executive Officer, whose compensation as an officer of the Company is detailed in the Summary Compensation Table in the "Executive Compensation" section of this Proxy Statement.
 All compensation paid to directors is for their service on both the Byline Board of Directors and the Byline Bank Board of Directors.